-There’s plenty of high-quality choral music available for the holiday season.
-A large work such as Pinkham’s “Christmas Cantata” or Britten’s “Ceremony of Carol” offers tremendous educational value and can keep students engaged for months.
-There are also many, many shorter works that are true musical gems.
+There’s plenty of great choral music available for the holiday season.
+Large works such as Pinkham’s “Christmas Cantata” or Britten’s “Ceremony of Carol” offer high school singers tremendous educational value while challenging them for months at a time.

-Some choral directors may be against the idea of playing toward our audience, but I feel it is part of our job; with any audience, I believe we should engage, educate, and entertain.
-When we choose holiday “favorites”, pieces that the audience has a sense of cultural connection to, we immediately engage and entertain them; from there, we have plenty of non-holiday music and/or significant choral holiday works that embrace a deeper educational component.
+Some choral directors may be against the idea of entertaining our audience, but I feel it is part of our job; with any audience, I believe we should engage, educate, and entertain.
+When we perform holiday “favorites”, we immediately engage and entertain our audiences; from there, we have plenty of non-holiday music and/or significant choral holiday works that can challenge our singers.

-So this brings me to my choice to program the same exact holiday music, year after year.
+So this brings me to my choice to program the same exact holiday choir music, year after year.
 Why would I do this?
-Aren’t the students bored?
-Aren’t the parents annoyed?
+Aren’t my students bored?
+Aren’t my parents annoyed?

 It’s important, when teaching at a public high school, that Hanukkah, Christmas, and Kwanzaa are fairly represented.
-For me, I’m focused on including everyone more than equality of all holidays.
-By repeating the same holiday pieces annually, I’ve ensured that different cultures and holidays are warmly embraced within my community.
+By repeating the same holiday pieces annually, I’ve ensured we warmly embrace different cultures and holidays within my community.

 Alternative Concert Assignment – what to do when they miss the concert

-2. It is a welcoming way to invite the alumni back, year after year
+2. Repeated holiday choir music is a welcoming way to invite the alumni back, year after year

-As I stated in 10 Reasons to Retire the Hallelujah Chorus..especially with alumni!, I believe we can choose more successful traditional choices for our alumni to sing than the Hallelujah Chorus; by singing culturally seasonal music, our former students will be motivated to join us for our seasonal performance.
-By repeating the same songs year after year, they are quite likely to remember the lyrics and vocal lines, and they will not need to warm-up prior to the performance.
+As I stated in 10 Reasons to Retire the Hallelujah Chorus..especially with alumni!, I believe we can choose more successful traditional choices for our alumni to sing than the Hallelujah Chorus.
+By singing culturally seasonal music, our former students will be motivated to join us for our seasonal performance.
+When we repeat the same songs year after year, they are quite likely to remember the lyrics and vocal lines, and they will not need to warm-up prior to the performance.

-3. It ensures we always sing well-written and creative arrangements
+3. Repeated holiday choir music ensures we always sing well-written and creative arrangements

 While there are countless high-quality Christmas arrangements, there are far less Hanukkah arrangements, and even less quality pieces that represent Kwanzaa.
-I don’t want to be stuck teaching arrangements or using texts that are sub-par out of fear of repeating music.
-Between my two ensembles, treble and mixed choir, I have a total of six, maybe seven, creative holiday pieces that are performed annually.
-These pieces balance my program and are sprinkled throughout the evening.
+Between my two ensembles, treble and mixed choir, I have a total of seven holiday arrangements that we perform annually at our winter concert.
+I can successfully balance my program by sprinkling in repeated holiday choir music throughout the evening.

 4. I hate killing off pieces after the New Year

-5. It minimizes the amount of time we need to devote toward learning holiday music
+5. It minimizes the amount of time we need to devote toward learning holiday choir music

 In my choirs, there’s no Christmas in October.
-We begin our holiday music the day before Thanksgiving; the final rehearsal before Thanksgiving is what we call our “alumni hour”, where our alumni are invited to join us for one daytime rehearsal.
-At this rehearsal, we reintroduce all of our holiday music as our alumni and upperclassmen take the lead and bring their enthusiasm, warmth, and connection into their singing.
+We begin our holiday choir music the day before Thanksgiving; the final rehearsal before Thanksgiving is what we call our “alumni hour”, where our alumni are invited to join us for one daytime rehearsal.
+At this rehearsal, we reintroduce all of our holiday music.
+Our alumni and upperclassmen take the lead and bring their enthusiasm, warmth, and connection into their singing.

 Repetition leads to tradition, but only after everyone has bought in.
 I always make it a point to explain the tradition and backstory of every piece, how each piece came into our repertoire and what makes it so special.
-Each holiday piece that I have added over the years has been one that was loved by the students; essentially, each piece repeated for the very first time because so many students wanted to sing it again.
+The reason I’ve added each holiday piece is because my first group of singers loved the music and asked to sing it again; essentially, each piece repeated for the very first time because so many students wanted to sing it again.
 After the first repeat, these pieces became annual staples.

-7. The audience will find familiarity, comfort, and connection with the chosen holiday music
+7. The audience will find familiarity, comfort, and connection with the chosen holiday choir music

 In most cases, the holiday pieces we choose to sing are well-known, even if the arrangements themselves are unique.
-Even if a specific holiday selection happens to be unfamiliar to a new audience member, the returning parents will be familiar, which will further engage them at our concert.
+Even if a specific holiday selection happens to be unfamiliar to a new audience member, the returning parents will be familiar with those selections.

 Oh Hanukkah (SATB) – add this to your caroling packet!